drbr/dotfiles/zsh/README.md

 # Installation

-I personally try to symlink the files from the repo so I can just pull the repo to keep my environment up to date.
-But you may not want to depend on my repo; if that's the case, just copy-paste the contents of `zshrc` into your `~/.zshrc` and ignore the next paragraph.
+I personally clone a copy of the repo onto my computer, then symlink the files from the repo.
+That way, I can easily keep my environment synced across machines.
+But in the likely case that you don't want to depend on my repo, just copy-paste the contents of `zshrc` into your `~/.zshrc` and ignore the next paragraph.

 The zshrc script needs to know the directory it currently lives in.
 Thus,